 People who live an active lifestyle, especially young athletes, can experience partial or full anterior cruciate ligament (ACL) tears.
-In fact, around 100,000 to 200,000 individuals per year in the United States suffer an ACL tear leading to knee instability, inflammation, and pain.
+Around 100,000 to 200,000 individuals per year in the United States suffer ACL tears leading to knee instability, inflammation, and pain.

 ACL tears can be a debilitating injury.
 And many opt for surgery to repair the tear.
 The question now is, is ACL surgery always necessary?
 Can an ACL tear heal without surgery?

 In this blog post, we will explore the possibility of healing an ACL tear without surgery.
 We will also look at the causes of an ACL tear, the symptoms, and some non-surgical treatment options that may help you recover from your injury.

 To begin, let’s take a look at the anatomy of the knee and its relationship with the ACL.

 The knee is one of the largest and most complex joints in the body.
 It’s where the posterior cruciate ligament (PCL), the articular cartilage, the thigh bone (femur), and the shin bone (tibia) are found.